 - Overseeing compliance with ethical standards adopted by the Company.

-The Committee is empowered to appoint, compensate and oversee the work any registered public accounting firm employed by the Company.
-The Committee’s appointment shall be submitted to the shareholders of the Company for ratification.
+The Committee is empowered to appoint, compensate and oversee the work of any registered public accounting firm employed by the Company.
+The Committee’s appointment of the registered public accounting firm to audit the Company’s annual financial statements shall be submitted to the shareholders of the Company for ratification.